-1 The volumes for Sunny Isles in 2001/2002 includes placement of 704,353 cy between R7-R19, with an additional amount of 2,799 cy placed northward to R6 for a 1000' taper into Golden Beach and an additional 30,000 cy placement along R7 to R8.5 following a 30-day stabilization period of the salient behind the newly constructed breakwater.
+&lt;sup>2 The volumes for Sunny Isles in 2001/2002 includes placement of 704,353 cy between R7-R19, with an additional amount of 2,799 cy placed northward to R6 for a 1000' taper into Golden Beach and an additional 30,000 cy placement along R7 to R8.5 following a 30-day stabilization period of the salient behind the newly constructed breakwater.

-BAKER'S HAULOVER INLET, MIAMI-DADE COUNTY, R26-R27
+Baker's Haulover Inlet, Miami-Dade County, R26-R27

-The entrance channel depth is -11 ft MLW at Baker's Haulover Inlet, a man-made inlet within a federally-maintained navigation project.
+The entrance channel depth is -11 ft MLW at Baker's Haulover Inlet, a man-made inlet within a federally maintained navigation project.
 Extension of the south jetty was completed in 1975 during the Bal Harbour nourishment.
 Sand tightening and extension of the north jetty was completed in December 1986.
-Maintenance dredging of the navigation channel and the flood shoal has been conducted periodically and the material placed on the adjacent beaches.
+Maintenance dredging of the navigation channel and the flood shoal has been conducted periodically, with the material placed on the adjacent beaches.
 The Department adopted the Baker's Haulover Inlet Management Study Implementation Plan in September 1997, but a specific volume of sand as an average annual bypassing objective was not established.
-The county is planning to complete an inlet management study by the summer of 2018 with the intent of updating the sediment budget and inlet management plan.
+An inlet feasibility study was completed for the County in June 2019 that included an updated sediment budget.
+The Department developed an Updated Baker's Haulover Inlet Management Plan in August 2021.